When it comes to MLMs, the deciding factors are trust, stability, and quality products.

 Not going to say it would be impossible to make money with USANA, but there are certainly better options out there…

-Either way, here’s 15 critical truths you need to know about USANA.
+Either way, here are 15 critical truths you need to know about USANA.

 #15.
 200 associates have hit the million dollar mark

 They’ve had 200 of their distributors earn $1 million or more, which is pretty impressive.
-Most established MLMs have closer to 100 in the 7-figure club, if they’re lucky.
+Currently, 115 associates are lifetime Million Dollar Earners

-Usana’s is one of the most impressive I’ve seen. $76,000 average annual incomes are unheard of in MLM.
+Usana’s is one of the most impressive I’ve seen. $91,800 average annual incomes are unheard of in MLM.
 However, that’s for their established, full-time associates.
-How they define established is unclear, but it probably excludes a majority of their distributors.
+That applies to Gold Directors and above—not your average distributor and certainly not newbies.
 Still…impressive.

 This is for associates who have earned at least one commission check a month, so not across all distributors.

 Decidedly less impressive than 91k, but believe it or not, this is actually fantastic for MLM.

 This doesn’t include people who just started, people who haven’t built up a customer base, or people who sell here and there but can’t make consistent sales.
 It only includes people who earn at least SOME commission every month.
 Basically consistently active members.